ianmorgan/corda-rawupdates-demo/README.md

 1. The `rawUpdates` observer is triggered in the Finality flow **AFTER** the transaction has been notarised, so although the new states will not appear in the Corda ledger or the external database, they have been notarised and cannot be used in another transaction.
-2. In the current implementation, there is no 2-phase style commit at this point.
-So if only `Charlie` fails, but `Alice` and `Bob` succeed, it is possible that `Alice` and `Bob` see the new states, but `Charlie` doesn't.
+2. In the current implementation of Corda there is no 2-phase style commit at this point.
+So if only `Charlie` fails, but `Alice` and `Bob` succeed, it is possible that `Alice` and `Bob` now see the new states, but `Charlie` doesn't.
 The exact behaviour will depend upon the internal implementation and may therefore change between Corda releases.
 3. As the states have now been spent, the flow **has to get out of the hospital**.
 If not, there will be unusable states on the ledger.